rextimmy/the-forge-glfw/README.md

+This repository is no longer maintained and has been archived.

 # The-Forge GLFW Demo
 Unofficial simple demo showing how to use The-Forge with a 'bring your own' windowing, input, application loop, maths lib and CMake build system.